 Then there is the question of whether their timing makes sense when someone leaves you on short notice.
 For example, when big companies transfer an employee, there is normally a fair amount of notice to allow them to sell their house, move their possessions etc. This means that if someone is leaving you due to a spousal transfer, their family has probably received a fair amount of notice.

-If you sense that the person leaving is not being candid with you, there can be several reasons.
+If you sense that the person leaving is not being candid with you, there can be several reasons why an office manager quits.
 They may be unhappy in their job, which could be the result of a toxic co-worker, or you may be a difficult boss.
 Understandably, many people leaving for these reasons prefer not to be specific.

 Another possibility is that they are running away from the trouble they feel is about to catch up with them.
 Embezzlers who think they are about to get caught will often “do a runner,” where they get away from their practice as quickly as possible.
 So this is a great time to ask yourself if there has been any event that might give someone who is stealing reason to fear getting caught.

 Almost every consultant has a story about how they stumbled across embezzlement in a practice.
-They often take the form of an employee who quit more or less concurrently with the consultant coming in to the practice.
+They often take the form of when an office manager quits more or less concurrently with the consultant coming in to the practice.

-Whenever an office manager or other key employee quits proximate to changes in the office, practice owners need to ask themselves whether there is more to the story.
+Whenever an office manager quits proximate to changes in the office, practice owners need to ask themselves whether there is more to the story.

 Do you have questions about your practice?
 We are happy to chat.
-You can book a meeting using the link below.
+Call us at 888-398-2327 or click HERE.